section-engineering-education/engineering-education/articles/speech-command-recognition-with-tensorflow-and-react/index.md

 ### What we will cover in this tutorial...

 - To access the audio data stream from the browser microphone.
-- To precise, the speech commands using the pre-trained speech-commands model from TensorFlow.
+- To be precise, the speech commands using the pre-trained speech-commands model from TensorFlow.
 - To improve the overall prediction/recognition probability by using the argmax function.

 *Let's get started!*